• Skip to primary navigation

 Substitution, Cook, & Storage Tips:

 • Leftovers keep covered in the refrigerator 4-5 days once baked.
+I store them in air tight meal prep glass containers.
 DO NOT store at room temperature.

 How Does this Recipe Help with Vegan Weight Gain?